-Before you rush to the first take-off, we recommend you take your time to unpack and test your equipment on a training slope.
-In this way, you will have time and will not be distracted or rushed to prepare your gear, and you will be able to do your first pre-flight check properly.
+Before you rush to the first take-off we recommend that you take your time to unpack and test your equipment on a training slope.
+In this way you will have time and will not be distracted or rushed to prepare your equipment, and you will be able to do your first pre-flight check properly.

 The place should be flat, free of obstacles, and with light wind.
-This will enable you to nicely inflate the wing and also familiarize yourself with it during ground handling.
-Every glider has to be checked by a Triple Seven dealer.
-However, as a pilot, you want to do a proper pre-flight check yourself.
+This will enable you to nicely inflate the wing and also familiarize yourself with it while ground handling.
+Your new glider will have been checked already by your Triple Seven dealer, however, as a pilot you want to do a proper pre-flight check yourself.

-Firstly, prepare and spread out the glider as you would typically do.
-While you are spreading out and walking along with the glider, observe the fabric material for any abnormalities.
-When you are done with the inspection of the canopy, grab the risers and spread the lines, check if the risers and maillons (carabiners) are properly closed.
-Identify and disentangle the A1, A2, B, C risers, and the lines, including the brake lines.
-Connect the risers' main attachment points correctly to the harness, watch for any twists, and make sure that the main carabiners are properly closed.
+Prepare and spread out the glider like you normally would.
+While you are spreading out and walking along the glider, observe the fabric material for any abnormalities.
+When you are done with the inspection of the canopy, grab the risers and spread the lines, check if the risers and line maillons (carabiners) are properly closed.
+Identify and disentangle the A1, A2, B, C risers and the lines, including the brake lines.
+Connect the risers' main attachment points correctly to the harness, watch for any twists and make sure that the main carabiners are properly closed.